Medicare Part D Prescription Drug Plans in Montana

 You’re first eligible for Medicare Part D during your Initial Enrollment Period for Part D, which typically coincides with your Initial Enrollment Period for Part B. If you qualify for Medicare by age, this seven-month period starts three months before you turn 65, includes the month you turn 65, and ends three months later.
 If you get Medicare because of disability, it starts three months before your 25th month of disability benefits from Social Security or the Railroad Retirement Board and lasts seven months.

-After your Initial Enrollment Period has passed, your next opportunity to make coverage changes is the Annual Election Period, which runs from October 15 to December 7 of each year.
+After your Initial Enrollment Period has passed, your next opportunity to make coverage changes is the Annual Election Period (AEP), also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 to December 7 of each year.
 During this time, you can enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time, switch Medicare plans, or disenroll from a plan.

 After the above periods have passed, you can only make changes to your Medicare Part D coverage in certain situations that qualify you for a Special Election Period.
 For example, if you lose your Medicaid eligibility, move into a nursing home, or move out of your Medicare plan’s service area, you may be eligible for a Special Election Period to make changes to your prescription drug coverage.